-Hypertrophic cardiomyopathy means “thick heart muscle disease.”
-In this condition, the walls of the heart’s lower left chamber—the left ventricle—thicken, hindering the organ’s ability to pump blood throughout the body.
-Left untreated, it can lead to heart failure, which is when the heart cannot pump enough blood to meet the body’s needs.
+Hypertrophic cardiomyopathy (HCM) means “thick heart muscle disease.”
+In this condition, the walls of the heart’s lower left chamber—the left ventricle—thicken, hindering the heart’s ability to pump blood throughout the body.
+Left untreated, it can lead to heart failure symptoms, which occur when the heart cannot pump enough blood to meet the body’s needs.

-In two-thirds of people with the condition, the ejection of blood from the heart’s main pumping chamber is obstructed, causing the heart to work even harder to pump blood.
-Physical exertion worsens this problem.
+In two-thirds of people with the condition, the ejection of blood from the heart’s main pumping chamber becomes obstructed, causing the heart to work even harder to pump blood.
+Symptoms can worsen with physical exertion or after meals.

-At NYU Langone, our cardiac specialists are experts at diagnosing hypertrophic cardiomyopathy, which can mimic other cardiac conditions, including mitral valve prolapse, aortic stenosis, and coronary artery disease.
-Its symptoms can also resemble those associated with conditions that don’t affect the heart, including exercise-induced asthma and panic attacks.
+At NYU Langone, our cardiac specialists are experts at diagnosing HCM, which can mimic other cardiac conditions, including mitral valve prolapse, aortic stenosis, and coronary artery disease.
+Its symptoms can also resemble and be mistaken for those associated with conditions that don’t affect the heart at all, including exercise-induced asthma and panic attacks.

-Symptoms of hypertrophic cardiomyopathy can include shortness of breath, discomfort while exercising, lightheadedness, fainting, heart palpitations, and chest pain with exertion or after meals.
+Symptoms of HCM can include shortness of breath, discomfort while exercising, lightheadedness, fainting, heart palpitations, and chest pain with exertion or after meals.
 Sometimes the condition causes few or no symptoms.
 As a result, it may go unnoticed until a routine medical examination.
-A doctor may discover an unusual sound called a heart murmur, or a test may reveal an irregular heart rhythm, which can occur as the condition worsens.
+A doctor may discover an unusual sound called a heart murmur, or the electrocardiogram may show an abnormal result or an irregular heart rhythm, which can occur as the condition worsens.

 Most commonly, the septum—the wall that separates the heart’s left and right chambers—thickens, but any or all of the walls of the heart can be affected.
 In addition, the condition often elongates the mitral valve, the gateway between the heart’s left atrium, or upper chamber, which receives blood from the lungs, and the left ventricle—the lower chamber—which pumps blood to the body.
-When this occurs, the left ventricle has to work harder to pump blood and may not empty completely.
+When this occurs, the mitral valve may participate in obstruction and the left ventricle has to work harder to pump blood and may not empty completely.
 Sometimes the mitral valve leaks blood, which flows backward instead of forward.

-Hypertrophic cardiomyopathy is often an inherited condition.
-Defects in genes that impact the heart muscle’s growth are found in roughly 40 percent of people with hypertrophic cardiomyopathy.
+HCM is often an inherited condition.
+Variants in genes that impact the heart muscle’s growth are found in roughly 40 percent of people with HCM.

 The condition can be found in people of all ages.
-It is especially important to diagnose the condition in young people, particularly athletes, in whom undiagnosed hypertrophic cardiomyopathy may lead to life-threatening irregular heart rhythms.
+It is especially important to diagnose the condition in young people, particularly athletes, in whom undiagnosed HCM may lead to life-threatening irregular heart rhythms.

-To diagnose hypertrophic cardiomyopathy, your NYU Langone doctor performs a physical exam to check for a heart murmur.
-He or she may also conduct one or more diagnostic tests.
+To diagnose HCM, your NYU Langone doctor performs a physical exam to check for a heart murmur.
+They may also conduct one or more diagnostic tests.

-An electrocardiogram, or EKG, records the heart’s electrical activity—which triggers the organ to pump blood to the body—to determine heart rate, rhythm, and the size of the organ.
+An electrocardiogram, or EKG, records the heart’s electrical activity—which triggers the heart to pump blood to the body—to determine the rate, rhythm, and size of the heart.
 Small, painless electrodes are placed on the chest, wrists, and ankles to send information about the heart’s electrical activity to a machine, which creates a printed graph.

-An EKG may detect an irregular heartbeat that can indicate hypertrophic cardiomyopathy or heart rhythm disorders, which may be associated with the condition.
+An EKG may detect an abnormal tracing that indicates thickening of the heart muscle or an irregular heartbeat which may be associated with the condition.

 A transthoracic echocardiogram, which uses sound waves to produce images of the heart, helps your doctor determine the heart’s ability to pump blood and identifies irregularities in the size or shape of the heart.
-It allows the doctor to visualize any thickening of the heart walls and can help identify an irregularity in the movement of the mitral valve’s leaflets, which is called systolic anterior motion.
+It allows the doctor to visualize the characteristic thickening of the heart walls and can help identify an irregularity in the movement of the mitral valve’s leaflets that causes obstruction, which is called systolic anterior motion.